cybozu-go/meows/docs/maintenance.md

 # Maintenance

-## How to update only the GitHub Actions runner version
+## How to update the runner image for a new upstream GitHub Actions runner version

-If a new GitHub Actions runner is released, update and release runner-image by following steps:
+If a new version of the upstream GitHub Actions runner is released, update and release the runner image by following steps:

 ### 1. Update GitHub Actions runner version